Olacgk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. a script that creates a new local variable
 7. a script that creates a new global variable
 8. a script that prints the result of the addition of 128 with the value stored in the environment variable, followed by new line
 9. a script that prints the result of power divided bby divide
+10. a script that displays the result of BREATH to the power LOVE
+11.